Motuihe Island: History

 In Tāmaki Māori traditions, the island was known as a location where the Tūrehu, a supernatural people, lived.
 The island's name Te Motu-a-Ihenga commemorates Ihenga, an ancestor of the Te Arawa people, who visited the island in the 14th century.
 The island has extensive archaeological sites, including pā sites, karaka groves and food storage pits.
 The headland to the east of Ocean Beach, to the north of the island, is the location of Te Rae o Kahu, one of the most visible headland pā in the Hauraki Gulf islands area.
 Gourds and taro are said to have been commonly grown on the island.

-William Fairburn purchased Motuihe in 1839 from William Jowett, Ko Nuki and Te Manago: chiefs of Te Iwi Tutu, Ngāi Tai and Ngatiwaki respectively.
+William Fairburn purchased Motuihe in 1839 from Wiremu Hoete (Anglicised: Willam Jowett), Ko Nuki and Te Manago: chiefs of Ngāti Pāoa, Ngāi Tai and Ngatiwaki respectively.
 They paid one heifer, twenty blankets, ten axes, ten hoes, ten spades, six gowns, two red blankets, 12 Dutch pipes, six iron pots and one shawl.

 Very soon after arrival of the Europeans in the area, farming began in the 1840s.
 Groves of Norfolk pines and olive trees are remnants of this time.

 In 1872 the island was designated as a human quarantine station for smallpox victims.
 A quarantine station was built on the western section of the island in 1873.
 It was used in 1874 for scarlet fever arriving on an inbound ship and operated for almost 50 years, slowly growing in size.

 During the First World War, the station was used as an internment camp whose most famous prisoner was Count Felix von Luckner and his crew of the commerce raider SMS Seeadler.
 Captured in September 1917, in December Luckner used a Christmas play as a ruse to organise an escape.
 He got provisions and seized the island's launch, a scow.
 Then sailing to the Kermadec Islands he was recaptured (and escaped again), though not before becoming something of an odd type of hero in the eyes of many New Zealanders, for the fact that his numerous and daring wartime escapades had killed only a single person.

 Following the First World War, the island was again used as a quarantine station during the 1918 flu pandemic.

 With the outbreak of World War II, the buildings became a naval training base, HMNZS Tamaki, and a number of newer buildings were added.
 The base remained a navy training ground until 1963, when its functions were moved to the North Shore mainland.